PDFRCW 28B.115.030

 Washington health corpsPrograms establishedDuties of office.

 The Washington health corps is the state's initiative to encourage health care professionals to work in underserved communities.
 In exchange for service, the health care professional receives assistance with higher education, in the form of loan repayment or a conditional scholarship.
-The Washington health corps consists of the health professional loan repayment and scholarship program, the behavioral health loan repayment program, the nurse educator loan repayment program, and the forensic pathology loan repayment program.
+The Washington health corps consists of the health professional loan repayment and scholarship program, the behavioral health loan repayment and scholarship program, the nurse educator loan repayment program, and the forensic pathology loan repayment program.

 (1) The health professional loan repayment and scholarship program is established for credentialed health professionals and residents serving in health professional shortage areas.